-When your review of segments and their attributes is complete, in Segmenting and Stitching modes, the Portal generates a new mezzanine metadata XML file as well as a composition (CML) file.
+When your review and configuration of segments and their attributes is complete, the Portal generates a new mezzanine metadata XML file as well as a composition (CML) file.
 The operator selects a publishing workflow to process either the mezzanine metadata file or the CML file for broadcast.